johnGorillaZheng/ANU-Basketball/README.md

 <br/><br/>
 ## 6. Resources, Risks and Costs
 The main resources we required so far are all kinds of learning tutorial of Java Spring and some other learning tutorial on developing website.
 This is easy to find via the internet, for example Youtube.
 Besides, some team member has some relevant experience on doing website, which can also be very helpful for managing those learning resources and make the team be familar with the development technologies as soon as possible.
+Here is our [resource document](https://drive.google.com/open?id=1-VoXn1IPGSrPytOsw-ly2gAWar1iFFfgd6GUr93uxa0).

 The main risks on doing this project is that neither the client nor we have the server or other online cloud services to deploy our project.
 The development team and our client are still seeking for possible solutions on deploying the final dynamic website.
 So far, we could only use some VPS which privately belong to the team member for doing some basic test.
 However, finding and getting familiar with one suitable platform which can hold the website for a long time is still one long term mission to accomplish.
 Once we decide which server to use, the cost of the server may be the main cost of our project.